Penelope1rose/watson-assistant-demo/README.md

 ![cloud functions action diagram](/images/image12.png)

+### Add URL to Watson Assistant for webhook
+In order for Watson Assistant to call

 ## 7. Run the app locally
 Install the dependencies listed in the [requirements.txt](https://pip.readthedocs.io/en/stable/user_guide/#requirements-files) file to be able to run the app locally.